dustinsilveri/api-testing-framework/README.md

 # API-Testing-Framework

-A tool to help facilitate some automated checks for manual testing.
+A tool to help facilitate some automated checks for manual testing.  _Should_ compile on Windows & Linux.

 # Detections
 - Rate Limiting